MarcusWentz/eulerswap-parameters/README.md

 ## Stablecoin Pool Tail Analysis

-Explain chart, mention [power law](https://pypi.org/project/powerlaw/) library
+We look at the sqrtpricex96 of USDC/USDT and adjust the decimals in plot A to normalize it at $1.
+The histogram in B confirms asymmetry in our pool with symmetric fat tailed distributions not being a good fit meaning we have to have separate parametrs for c_1 and c_2.
+Plots C and D confirm asymmetry in the tails.
+Plots E and F examine the slope of each percentage change as one descends along the histogram and require the [power law](https://pypi.org/project/powerlaw/) library.
 ```python
   pip install powerlaw
 ```
 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/USDC_USDT_Histogram.png?raw=true" alt="Stats" width="1000"/>

 ## Tail fit

-Explain chart

-side not on tails - alpha 3-4 for erc-20 CEX non stables 2-4 for stables CEX, and apparently <2 for stables on DEX!

-CEX data vs DEX data over same time interval point out stablecoin arbitrage and strategies possible because alphas don't match
+We fit two different distributions (Pareto and stretched exponential) and find that the power law is statistically significant both in its tail of alpha=1.6 for both tails (indicating a distribution so fat that the mean is undefined, but the median is) and also find that the Pareto distribution is the better fit over the stretched exponential.
+This result is surprising, considering how stablecoins on CEX have alpha ranging between 2 and 4 from our previous research.

 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/img_USDC_USDT_TAIL.png?raw=true" alt="Sample Image 1" width="1000"/>

 ## Eulerswap Parameter optimization

-We have determined only median can be used, we now fit the empirical data using scipy, if it fails, defaul to least squared approach:
+From our tail fit alpha value we have determined that we can only use the median as the central point for our liquidity concentration.
+We now fit the empirical data using scipy, if it fails, we default to least squared approach:

 <img src="https://github.com/MarcusWentz/eulerswap-parameters/blob/main/img/data_viz/USDC_USDT_PARAMETERS.png?raw=true"  width="1000"/>

 our findings are parameter this, etc, mention similar to other pools.